verronpro/verron.pro/projects.md

 This page tracks current projects and initiatives I’m actively building, along with a focused backlog of work in progress.
 If you want to collaborate on any of these, or if a topic would help your team, reach out via LinkedIn (see About) or GitHub issues.

-Tip: Items marked with “seeded from Resources” originate from the curated list on [/resources.html](/resources.html).

 ## Office‑stamper

 **A Java template engine for dynamic DOCX generation — secure by default, crafted with care.**